isomerpages/cris-nhic/index.md

           description: ""
           url: ""
   - infopic:
+      title: Accelerating The Translation
+      subtitle: Infopic Subtitle
+      description: How NHIC accelerates the translation of clinical innovations into health and economic outcomes?
+      button: Button Text
+      alt: Image alt text
+  - infopic:
       title: Innovation and commercialization
       subtitle: Infopic Subtitle
       description: How does NHIC accelerate the healthcare innovation and